 The key drawback to buying a new car is rapid depreciation.
 A new car can shed half its value in its first two or three years on the road.
-If you have financed the new car with a low down payment, you can easily find yourself "upside down" on the loan, where you owe more than the car is worth.
+If you finance the new car with a low down payment, you can easily find yourself "upside down" on the loan, where you owe more than the car is worth.

 The key to selecting a good used convertible is to focus on reliability, even when a prospective automobile is still covered by its original factory warranty.
 Look for a car that has done well in our Reliability judgments.
 The convertible reliability stars in our records include models from Audi, Lexus, and Mazda.